Tanzania

 Trade Partners

-China, UAE, and India are the most important trading partners for Tanzania, accounting for a share of about 44%.
-The most important export markets for Tanzanian products are India and UAE.
+China, the UAE, and India are the most important trading partners (and suppliers) for Tanzania, accounting for a share in total trade of about 44% in 2023.
+The most important export markets for Tanzanian products are India, South Africa and the UAE.

 Economic Structure